Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Key components:

-• Highlighting a key benefit.
-The email opens with a greeting and reminds the reader of Hotjar’s value proposition: “…seeing how people are really using your site”.
+Highlighting a key benefit.
+The email opens with a greeting and reminds the reader of Hotjar’s value proposition: “seeing how people are really using your site”.

 This welcome email has one specific objective: to help users install the necessary script on their site.

-Playing around with scripts and codes on your website might seem scary to some customers, potentially putting off new customers before they even get a chance to try out the product.
-To prevent this, Hotjar goes to great lengths to stress how simple it is, talking you through what you need to do and providing a step-by-step guide.
+Playing around with scripts and codes on their website might seem scary to new customers, potentially putting them off before they even get a chance to try the product.

 Takeaway: Make things easy for your new customers.
 If there are any potential obstacles to using your product successfully, address them head-on and explain clearly what needs to be done in your welcome email.